Spudos/Pure-Drive-Fitness/readme.md

 The page should give the impression of the client having the required skills to achieve these goals

 Imagery should focus on being aspirational showing customers how they can end up looking if they sign up with the client

-### Favorites page

-This page is a combines the goals of the previous pages.
-It aims to give the customer confidence that the client is knowledgeable but is presented as the client’s favourite ways to help you, so it feels more personal and friendly

 ### Booking and pricing